Medium, 5 km / 3.1 miles, 100 m total ascent

 The starting point is a large car park with toilets and tourist information centre.
 Postbridge is a small village with a post office store and a nearby pub.
 The car park can get quite busy in the summer but there is usually parking space available.
 There is further car parking space over the road.
 Should you wish to use public transport there is a bus stop and shelter just outside of the main car park.

 This walk starts at Postbridge Village Car Park.
 The suggested route description follows my favourite direction for this walk, clockwise, by heading north along a track behind the National Park Tourist Information Centre.
 This leaves your Postbridge Village Post Office Stores ice cream reward to the end!
 Once walking beyond Lane End Gate you will step into some quite spectacular Dartmoor scenery, culminating in a visit to the famous East Dart Waterfall.
 Providing the East Dart isn’t in flood you should be able to cross (carefully!) at that point and continue back down along the Eastern side of the East Dart.
-A Beehive hut, William Donaghy’s Memorial (a 365 item) and Hart Tor await you as you head back to Postbridge, its famouse Clapper Bridge (another 365 item)and that very welcome ice cream!
+A Beehive Hut, William Donaghy’s Memorial (a 365 item) and Hartland Tor await you as you head back to Postbridge, its famous Clapper Bridge (another 365 item) and that very welcome ice cream!
 Don’t forget to tick off those Dartefacts and 365 items!

 - Leave Postbridge Village Car Park by walking around the back of the National Park Tourist Information Centre and head north along the track to Lane End Moor Gate.